-The cost of PrEP varies depending on the province or territory you live in.
-In some provinces, the provincial government covers the cost of PrEP for eligible residents, and in others, the cost of PrEP may only be covered by provincial programs for some residents.
+The price of PrEP varies depending on the province or territory you live in.
+In some provinces, the provincial government covers the cost of PrEP for eligible residents, and in others, the price of PrEP may only be covered by provincial programs for some residents.
 Fortunately, Freddie offers financial assistance for PrEP with our Compassionate Care program and “bridging” program in order to increase Canada’s PrEP accessibility!

 As a Quebec resident, you legally need to have health coverage in place.
 The cost of PrEP differs based on whether you have public health coverage or private insurance.

 If you are covered by the Régie de l’assurance maladie du Québec (RAMQ), the cost of PrEP will be no more than $95.31, unless you have received an exemption.
-If you already have recurring prescriptions that you are filling with RAMQ, the cost of PrEP will not exceed the maximum fee of $95.31.
+If you already have recurring prescriptions that you are filling with RAMQ, the price of PrEP will not exceed the maximum fee of $95.31.
 You may wish to consult the RAMQ website at www.ramq.gouv.qc.ca for more details.

 If you have private insurance, the cost of PrEP will depend on your policy.
 Generally, annual coverage begins January 1st, and the applicable refunds can vary between providers.
 Every insurer has a maximum fee that you will be responsible for at the time of filling your prescription, and this information can be found in your insurance policy.